bird-house/birdhouse-docs/docs/source/index.rst

 Birdhouse is a collection of OGC Web Processing Service (WPS) related Python components to support data processing in the climate science community.
 The aim of Birdhouse is to make the usage of WPS easy.
-Most of the OGC/WPS related software comes from the `GeoPython project <http://geopython.github.io/>`_.
+Most of the OGC/WPS related software comes from the `GeoPython <http://geopython.github.io/>`_ project.

 Birdhouse is the home of the following WPS components (birds):